 And remember that even a faint line on a home COVID-19 test should be considered positive.
 If you’re not sure whether your test is truly positive, you should check with your doctor, get a PCR test or take a second rapid test the next day (and behave like you really do have COVID-19 in the meantime).

-If you get a positive test on a home rapid antigen test, you can trust the result, Volk says, provided you performed the test correctly.
+If you get a positive test on a home rapid antigen test, you can trust the result, experts tell TODAY.com, provided you performed the test correctly.

-That means you probably don't need to keep testing yourself throughout your illness.
-Just follow your symptoms and count the days — and continue to mask up around others.
-But those with more moderate or severe cases, as well as those who are immunocompromised, may need to perform more tests to leave isolation based on advice from their medical team, the CDC says.
+That means you probably don't need to keep testing yourself every single day throughout your illness.
+Just follow your symptoms, count the days — and continue to mask up around others.
+But those with more moderate or severe cases and those who are immunocompromised may need to perform more tests to leave isolation based on advice from their medical team, the CDC advised previously.